mpanighetti/dnd5e-classes/bard/college-of-legends.md

 Though all bards have the ability to learn rhythmancy spells, practitioners of the College of Legends have built entire careers out of unlocking the magic sealed within these songs.
 These bards are often sought out as teachers to aid new students in their rhythmantic studies, passing on what they learned from their own masters of the craft.

-### College of Legends Features

 #### Legendary Recall

 _3rd-level College of Legends feature_

 You have extensively pored through history books and sought out hidden knowledge of ancient heroes.
 You gain Proficiency in two skills of your choice from the following list: Arcana, History, Nature, or Religion.
-Additionally, when you make an Intelligence check, you can expend one use of Bardic Inspiration to add twice your Proficiency Bonus to the check, even if you do not normally have Proficiency or Expertise in the related skill.
+Additionally, when you make an Intelligence check, you can expend one use of Bardic Inspiration to temporarily gain Expertise for the check, even if you do not normally have Proficiency or Expertise in the related skill.

 #### Rhythmantic Savant